killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 ---

-I and my team members did some performance tuning tasks recently.
+I did some performance tuning tasks recently.
 I summarized a checklist for performance tuning.
 It only covered our recent work.
 I will add more into this checklist continuously.

 ## Checklist